Cristina Vee: Video games, hosting, and other projects

-In addition to being a live-action Haruhi Suzumiya, Vee has appeared on screen on various web series, television shows and events.
+In addition to performing live as Haruhi Suzumiya, Vee has appeared on screen on various web series, television shows and events.
 She was a host on Anime TV where she reviewed shows and interviewed people, and appeared on Funimation On Demand and Crunchyroll.
 She was a live-action host of IGN's IPL4 and IPL5 League of Legends video game tournaments in Las Vegas.
 She is a frequent guest at many anime conventions throughout the United States and worldwide.

 Music

 Vee is also a professional singer, and has performed the theme songs for two Shantae video games: "Dance Through the Danger" for 2016's Shantae: Half-Genie Hero and "Rise and Shine Shantae" for 2019's Shantae and the Seven Sirens.
 She also performed the theme song "Until I'm Broken" for the 2012 visual novel Loren the Amazon Princess.
+She performed multiple songs for the mobile gacha game Arknights: "Boiling Blood" in 2019, "ALIVE" in 2021, "Spark for Dream" in 2022 and "Water Quench" in 2023.
+In 2023, she sang the English dub ending theme for Digimon Adventure:, "KUYASHISAWA TANE".

 Vee has uploaded several renditions of anime songs on YouTube.
 In 2015, she released an EP called Menagerie with DJ Bouche which was part of the Viewster's Omakase subscription service.
 She and YouTuber Nathan Sharp (NateWantsToBattle) released a cover of Charlie Puth's song "Attention" in August 2017.
 She also signed with an indie record label called Give Heart Records.

-She also recorded The Living Tombstone's song "Animal" with 'The 8-Bit Big Band' in an arrangement by Charlie Rosen.
-This can be accessed on YouTube.
+She also recorded a cover of The Living Tombstone's song "Animal" with the 8-Bit Big Band in an arrangement by Charlie Rosen.
+In April 2024, Vee released a cover of "Whatever It Takes" from the Prime Video animated series Hazbin Hotel (set in the same fictional universe as Helluva Boss), featuring content creator, cosplayer and voice actress Sofia Gomez and musician Tre Watson.

 Personal life

 Vee lives in the Los Angeles area.
 In January 2018, she and musician/voice actor Nathan Sharp announced their engagement, but Sharp later announced in August that the two had separated.

-As of January 2022, she is engaged to epidemiologist Michael Espero.
+In February 2024, she deactivated her X/Twitter account due to online harassment after she was falsely labeled a Zionist.